-Somaclonal and Gametoclonal variation: Traditional genetic manipulation methods have not proven very effective for many breeding objectives.
-Somaclonal and gametoclonal variation among the callus (mass of undifferentiated cells) derived plant is a potent emerging aspect for broadening the genetic base and, thus, obtaining incremental improvement in the commercial cultivars.
-Using this technique, several million cells can be screened against various biotic and abiotic stress factors which are highly efficient.
+Somaclonal and Gametoclonal variation:

+Somaclonal and gametoclonal variation among the callus derived plant is a potent emerging for aspect broadening the genetic base thus, obtaining and, incremental improvement in commercial cultivars. the Using this technique, several million cells can be screened against various biotic and abiotic stress factors which are highly efficient.